ananthb/image/README.md

 ## Building

-If you want to see what the library can do, or an example of how it is called, consider starting with the [skopeo](https://github.com/containers/skopeo) tool instead.
+If you want to see what the library can do, or an example of how to call it, consider starting with the [skopeo](https://github.com/containers/skopeo) tool instead.